yashitajain/genai_foundations/README.md

 **Role:**

--**Developer Role** - Makes the response more reasoning and give explanation  "role":"developer",
-            "content": "Talk like a credit card expert"},
+- **Developer Role** - Makes the response more reasoning and give explanation  "role":"developer", "content": "Talk like a credit card expert"},

--**User Role** - Takes in user request
+- **User Role** - Takes in user request

 **Parameters**

--**Model** - making sure to not use higher models that can increase costs
+- **Model** - making sure to not use higher models that can increase costs

--**Reasoning** - this one was pretty important.
+- **Reasoning** - this one was pretty important.
 When set to *reasoning = {"effort":"low"}*, it took half the time with hardly affecting the answer's quality

--**instructions** - helps with structuring the output response.
+- **instructions** - helps with structuring the output response.
 For eg: instructions = "Show answer as a table",